 A report and data table on the impact of academic statistics as shown through ‘impact case studies’ submitted to the 2014 REF was completed in 2016 by Rebecca Pullinger and Olivia Varley-Winter, and published in January 2017.
 The project makes use of of HEFCE’s Impact Case Study database and was commissioned with the Academic Affairs Advisory Group.
-It complements a previous report on The Future of Academic Statistics in the UK (PDF) by Kevin McConway (published 2013).

 The RSS Working Group on Research Excellence Framework League Tables produced a report in May 2015.
 The REF assesses research quality in UK universities and this is published as 'league tables'.
 The working group was convened to examine methodology and to make recommendations.
 A summary of its report is available on StatsLife.

 Jill Leyland and John Astin wrote a paper in May 2015, Towards a Household Inflation Index, at the request of the RSS, to take forward a discussion in the RPI/CPI User Group on the question of establishing a new household-based inflation index designed expressly to be used for uprating purposes or for tracking the evolution of real incomes.

 These Topline Findings prepared for the Royal Statistical Society’s getstats campaign (PDF) show results from Ipsos MORI’s winter 2011 survey of Britain’s Members of Parliament.